rbowen/presentations/raising_bar_presentations/slides.md

 While we're on the topic of squinting, here's a slide at an event I recently attended.
 It's not just words you can have too much of.

+"How to avoid death by PowerPoint", David JP Phillips, TED talk

 ---